end2endzone/bin2cpp/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Github Releases](https://img.shields.io/github/release/end2endzone/bin2cpp.svg)](https://github.com/end2endzone/bin2cpp/releases)

-bin2cpp is a command line tool for embedding small files (like images, icons or raw data files) into a C++ executable.
+bin2cpp is a command line tool for embedding small files (like images, icons or raw data files) into a C or C++ executable.

-When executed, bin2cpp takes binary file as input and outputs c++ code (a function) that when called allows a c++ program to retrieve the content of the input binary file.
+When executed, bin2cpp takes binary file as input and outputs C or C++ code (a function) that when called allows a program to retrieve the content of the input binary file.